Non-Abelian Fibonacci quantum Hall states in 4-layer rhombohedral stacked graphene: Minimal model for multi-layer rhombohedral graphene

 As we saw in the one layer case, these states live only on the $A$ sublattice.
 If we were to look at the $K'$ valley, we would find that those zero energy states live only on the $B$ sublattice.
-Furthermore, we can see that the $K$ valley favors the top layer, having one state living entirely on that layer and the second state almost entirely so for the large $\eta$ limit (magnetic field weak compared to interlayer coupling).
-The $K'$ valley favors the bottom layer.
-The reason is that the $A$ site in the top layer is not coupled to the next layer (since it lies under the center of a hexagon), so it does not pay energy by hybridizing with the second layer.
-The same is true for the bottom layer $B$ sublattice.
-Therefore the sublattice polarized zero energy states prefer to live on those layers respectively.
+Furthermore, we can see that the $K$ valley favors the top layer in the large $\eta$ limit (magnetic field weak compared to interlayer coupling).
+Similarly, the $K'$ valley favors the bottom layer.
+For later convenience, we introduce an operator $W$ that maps the above wave function for $\eta = \infty$ to those for finite $\eta$: